On the Lot: Season finale

 In the first half of the season finale, the three remaining contestants were each asked to choose two of their films to show (after the show had announced the week before that there would be new finale films).
 Jason Epperson showed Eternal Waters and Sweet.
 Will Bigham showed Glass Eye and The Yes Men.
 Adam Stein showed Dough: The Musical and Army Guy.

 A week later, in the second half of the finale, all fifteen eliminated contestants returned and the three finalists each chose their favorite film by an eliminated contestant.
 Adam chose Die Hardly Working by Zach Lipovsky.
 Will chose Under the Gun by Hilary Graham.
 Jason chose Catch by Mateen Kemet.
 At one point, the host announced the crash of the voting website, which meant that only phoned-in votes would count.
 Then, Adam was eliminated.
 Host Adrianna Costa asked the judges who they thought should win the competition and Carrie Fisher chose Will, and Garry Marshall chose Jason.
 Will became the winner.
 The last minutes of the show showed Will arriving at the gates of DreamWorks and being met there by Steven Spielberg himself.
 Spielberg praised a few of Will's films and it ended with them walking through the gates of DreamWorks together.

 Cast

-The following actors have appeared in two or more short films over the course of the series:
+The following actors appeared in two or more short films over the course of the series: